FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Note: For explanation clarity variables are taged as (I)nput, (T)emporary, (O)utput.

 {::comment}

-    [MB106]: Move this to the terminology/convention section
+    MB106: Move this to the terminology/convention section

-    [VP]: I do not think these flags fit into terminology.
+    VP: I do not think these flags fit into terminology.
           For this long list, maybe divide into sublists?

-    [MK]: I agree - this is does not belong to draft terminology section.
+    MK: I agree - this is does not belong to draft terminology section.
 And I agree, for readability we could split the long list into groups with meaningful headers.
 See my attempt to do so below.